-The whole family get open access to some of the greatest and freshest exhibitions about childhood, from board games to Doll’s Houses, children’s literature to great design.
+The whole family get open access to some of the greatest and freshest exhibitions about childhood, from Doll’s Houses and children’s literature to great design.
 The whole Museum is free for everyone and you can even opt to join in with the free exhibitions activities run by our team of Volunteers.

 Peer in at artist Rachel Whiteread’s tiny community of working Doll’s Houses in our display of artwork Place (Village) and consider who might live in a miniature village like this.

 Choose a family Welcome Card from our Information Desk on the Marble Floor.
 They’ll point you to an Object to visit and suggest some ways to explore the art together.
 At the moment we invite you to consider the magical squish and squelch of Play-Doh.

 If you were a toy what would you be called?
 Get thinking about the ways toy designers create new characters.
 Think about what you’ve named your toys and why.
 Be inspired by our Archives on all things childhood, from Toy Design and Manufacture, to personal accounts of past childhoods.

 Don’t miss our free drop-in daily activities on offer!
 Enjoy storytelling, crafting, and exploring around the museum!